kora-projects/kora-docs/mkdocs/blog/en/kora-skill-between-docs-and-agent.md

 That is good news for newer frameworks willing to invest in knowledge quality.

-## In the Past, Developers Had to Learn the Framework
+## In the Past, Developers Had to Learn the Framework { #past-developers-had-learn }

 That remains true.